 Figures

 Figure 1.
-Common logarithm (log10) transformed breathing frequency (breaths · min-1) against body mass (kg) for aquatic (left), semi-aquatic (middle), and terrestrial mammals (right) for 340 individual animals from 6 orders and 35 species of mammals.
-On the plot are also data from He et al., (2023) in grey squares and from Mortola and Limoges (2006) in grey triangles.
+Common logarithm (log10) transformed breathing frequency (breaths · min-1) against body mass (kg) for aquatic (left), semi-aquatic (middle), and terrestrial mammals (right) for 340 individual animals from 6 orders and 34 species of mammals.
+Grey dots show measurements taken in water, and black on land.
+Dashed lines indicate model predictions for mammals in water (activity level 1), and solid lines in air, with grey bands showing 95% confidence intervals.
+On the plot are also data from He et al., (2023) in open squares and from Mortola and Limoges (2006) in open triangles.
+Note: and interactive version of this figure is available in the online supplementary materials, which allows users to identify data points by order and species.

 References